facebook/Rapid/CONTRIBUTING.md

 ### Setting up Rapid

 1. **Fork Rapid.** Check out this [github guide](https://docs.github.com/en/get-started/quickstart/fork-a-repo) on how to do it.
-2. **Clone Rapid.** Learn how to, [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+2. **Clone your Rapid fork.** Learn how to, [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 3. From the CLI, open your freshly cloned Rapid directory by running the command `code Rapid`
 4. Once in VSCode, type **Ctrl+Shift+`** to open a terminal.
 Alternatively, use the **Terminal>New Terminal** menu option.
 5. Make sure you are using the latest `node` by running `nvm install node`